 - Master key.
 The master key is provided by user and is used to encrypt the data keys TiKV generates.
 Management of master key is external to TiKV.

 - Data key.
 The data key is generated by TiKV and is the key actually used to encrypt data.
-The data key is automatically rotated by TiKV.

 The same master key can be shared by multiple instances of TiKV.
 The recommended way to provide a master key in production is via AWS KMS.
 Create a customer master key (CMK) through AWS KMS, and then provide the CMK key ID to TiKV in the configuration file.
 The TiKV process needs access to the KMS CMK while it is running, which can be done by using an IAM role.
 If TiKV fails to get access to the KMS CMK, it will fail to start or restart.
 Refer to AWS documentation for KMS and IAM usage.